 This is only for the brave.
 I don’t even like to go in water that is colder than my usual bath, but if you have the guts you can take a dip in the ocean at sub zero temperatures.
 If you really want, you can skinny dip, but just make sure that it’s that type of beach.
 I don’t want you to scare the penguins back inland.

 Zooming around icebergs and between the ice to see the wildlife up close in an inflatable motorised boat is a must when you get the chance to visit Antarctica.
 Whales can easily pop up and say hello when passing by.
 Just remember, it’s a whale and not a horse.
 Stay in your boat!

 Visit Deception Island and Port Lockroy

 Port Lockroy is a museum and post office.
 Visitors during the five months can easily mail 18,000 letters.
 It’s more of a novelty, just to say that you have mailed a letter from Antarctica and the proceeds of the stamps the staff sell are what keeps the post office afloat.

 Deception Island is another popular tourist attraction and situated on an active volcano.
 The island is extremely friendly and always gives a warm welcome. 🙂 If, for some reason, you have run out of money and are unable to return home, you can always wait for the volcano to blow and catch a ride home.

 Richard Attenborough has covered Antarctica extensively in many of his documentaries and it is no surprise that Antarctica ended up on my bucket list because of that.

-Feel free to share this page by hovering over the blue button with the white cross, below.
+Feel free to share this page with everyone you know by hovering over the blue button with the white cross, below.
 It will show them that you care.